 Weight Classes

 MMA weight classes are not uniform across promotions.
-ONE Championship uses kilograms and hydration-tested cuts, the UFC defines its divisions in pounds with same-day weigh-ins, and PFL reorganized the bantamweight and heavyweight tiers for its league format.
-Use this table to cross-reference contracted limits.
+ONE Championship uses kilograms and hydration-tested cuts, the UFC defines its divisions in pounds with same-day weigh-ins, and PFL reorganized the brackets for its league format.
+Use the table to cross-reference contracted limits, or jump into a division deep dive for champion lineage, GOAT case, and division history.

 ClassUFC (lbs)ONE (kg)Bellator (lbs)PFL (lbs)